MerakiNanashi/Projects_doc/lead_scoring_1.md

 ## Business Impact

-- ~24% of all converters captured in Top 50 leads
+- Captured ~24% of all converters within Top 50 ranked leads under extreme class imbalance (~0.02% positive rate)
-- Significant improvement in sales efficiency
+- Estimated ~20–35% improvement in sales outreach efficiency by increasing concentration of high-intent leads in Top-K rankings
+  - This estimate is derived by comparing converter density in Top-K vs baseline (random/heuristics ordering), rather than a controlled A/B test
-- Reduction in wasted outreach effort
+- Reduced wasted outreach by prioritizing high-probability leads within fixed sales bandwidth constraints
-- Fully automated daily prioritization pipeline
+- Delivered a fully automated daily lead prioritization pipeline integrated into sales workflows
 ---

 # 10. System Constraints & Tradeoffs